UniversalDependencies/docs/_tr-feat/Mood.md

 ### `Abil`: abilitative or potentiality (**new proposal, not in UD**)

 The suffix *-Abil* may indicate ability or possibility.
-These moods are normally distinct, and the same verb may express both at the same time (see the last example sentence).
+These moods are normally distinct, and the same verb may express both at the same time (see the last example below).
 However, it is also very difficult to disambiguate between these two moods.

-An option here is allowing two labels, and let the annotater decide for using one or both.

 #### Examples
 * *eve gidebilir* 'she can go home' ('she is capable of going home', or 'she just may go home')
 * *yağmur yağabilir* 'it may rain'
 * *eve gidemeyebilir* 'she may not be able to go home' (it is possible that she is not capable of going home)

+### References
+- Aslı Göksel and Celia Kerslake. _Turkish: A Comprehensive Grammar_.
+  London: Routledge, 2005.